 - Locate a section of the file that looks like the extract below and delete a line of code that begins with define.

-- Generate a new set of security keys by visiting this WordPress security keys generator
+- Then, generate a new set of security keys by visiting this WordPress security keys generator

 - Copy all the code generated there for you and paste it back to the source file and save it to ‘wp-config.php’.
 Then attempt to reproduce the error to test whether the fix has been successful.